Workit-Dev/Workit-Dev/README.md

 - 🗯️ English isn't my first language, so please excuse any mistakes.
 - 🎮 I play Roblox, Growtopia, and Valorant
 - ⚡ Fun fact i eat trains

+I work on a Toshiba Laptop running on Windows 10.
+It's not the most powerful machine, but it gets the job done.